 - Have in excess of $25 million in annual gross revenue or

-- Buy, receive for commercial purposes, sell, or share for commercial purposes, the personal information of 50,000 or more consumers or households or
+- Buy, receive for a commercial purpose, sell, or share for a commercial purpose, the personal information of 50,000 or more consumers or households or

 - Derive 50 percent or more of their annual revenue from selling consumers’ personal information.